RalphAyala/github-tutorial/README.md

 * GitHub setup account steps

-  * you will need a `GitHub` account which you can recive on the website.
+  * you will need a `GitHub` account which you can recieve on the website.
 [GitHub.com](https://github.com/)
   * Go to sign up
   * Follow the instructions of what it says to create your account